Hannan94/drug-prediction/README.md

 In this Project, I use a decision learning algorithm to a build drug prediction model.
-This classification algorithm is used to build a model from historical data of patients, and their response to different medications with the accuracy of 98%.
+This classification algorithm is used to build a model from historical data of patients, and their response to different medications.
+The accuracy of this classification model is 98%.